HereIsZephyrus/school-aircraft-planner-plugin/readme.md

 The first time you run the application, you need to execute `run.sh` in a shell to setup the environment.

 ### Use as a QGIS plugin
-the plugin will be output to `build/src/3Dschool_app.so(3Dschool_app.dll for Windows)

 then copy the plugin to the OSWGeo4W QGIS plugin directory On Windows, it is `C:\OSGeo4W\apps\qgis\plugins` and on Linux, it is `~/.local/share/QGIS/QGIS3/profiles/default/python/plugins`